Pauwo/Linux-Assignment-3/README.md

 3. Exit from the root session.
 ```
-    logout
+    exit
 ```

 4. Log in as your new user.
+Remember to replace the ip address with your own server ip.
 ```
     ssh -i C:\Users\rjpau\.ssh\do-key <user-name>@146.190.159.125
 ```